Wilhelm Theodor Gümbel

 Wilhelm Theodor Gümbel (19 May 1812, in Dannenfels – 10 February 1858, in Landau in der Pfalz) was a German bryologist.
 He was an older brother of geologist Karl Wilhelm von Gümbel.

-He studied at the universities of Würzburg and Munich, and from 1837 taught classes in natural sciences, agriculture and technology at the vocational school in Zweibrücken.
+He studied at the University of Würzburg and the Ludwig-Maximilians-Universität München, and from 1837 taught classes in natural sciences, agriculture and technology at the vocational school in Zweibrücken.
 At this time, his interest in botany deepened, in particular, the morphological aspects of botany.
 He made the acquaintance of bryologist Philipp Bruch, and through this association, began devoting his time to the study of mosses.
-In 1843 he relocated as a teacher of natural sciences to the vocational school in Landau, where in 1853 he was named rector of the institution.
+In 1843, he relocated as a teacher of natural sciences to the vocational school in Landau, where in 1853 he was named rector of the institution.

 He was a co-founder, and for many years, a board member of the scientific association "Pollichia".
 The botanical genus Guembelia (family Grimmiaceae) was named after him by Georg Ernst Ludwig Hampe.